Communication ChannelsZendesk

 • Installs the ProductBridge sidebar app in your Zendesk workspace, visible in every ticket's details panel

-• Queues a 30-day backfill of solved and closed tickets for AI analysis
+• Queues a historical import of solved and closed tickets for AI analysis — only if you enabled it during connect

 Submit Feedback from Zendesk